 Information from the Architect of the Capitol, plus other resources, reveals that Washington’s inauguration ceremony was planned to the tiniest detail, with one exception.
 As he prepared to step onto the balcony, someone realized there was no copy of Scripture on hand.
-A 1767 King James translation was loaned for the occasion by the St John’s Lodge No. 1 of the Masons (which has also loaned out the book for several other presidential inaugurations).
+A 1767 King James translation was loaned to swear upon by a local Masonic Lodge (which has also loaned out the book for other inaugurations).

-Washington took the oath of office (written for the occasion) after God's word was opened randomly to the book of Genesis, chapter 49, verse 13.
+Washington took his oath of office (written for the occasion) after God's word was opened randomly to the book of Genesis, chapter 49, verse 13.
 He then ad-libbed the phrase 'I solemnly swear, so help me God.'
 He then kissed the Bible, setting the precedent for other presidents to do the same.

 Theodore Roosevelt, in 1901 A.D., became the only president not sworn in using a copy of God's word.
-In 1945, Harry Truman held a closed copy of Scripture in his left hand, and placed his right hand on the upper cover.
-In 1953, Dwight Eisenhower recited an improvised prayer rather than kissing the Scriptures.
+Harry Truman, in 1945, held a closed copy of Scripture in his left hand, and placed his right hand on the upper cover.
+Dwight Eisenhower, in 1953, recited an improvised prayer rather than kissing the Scriptures.

 On January 20, 2009, Barack Obama took his oath of office on the same Bible Abraham Lincoln used to take his.
-The book was donated in 1928 to the Library of Congress by the widow of Lincoln's child, Robert Todd Lincoln.
+The book was donated in 1928 to the Library of Congress by the widow of Lincoln's son (Robert Todd Lincoln).
 Obama is the first president to use this historic volume.